 Remove the four bolts holding end cap mounting plate to spindle base, lower plate out of the way.
-If flow control valve is attached to the left rear side of spindle base remove it by loosening it's set screw.
+Remove flow control valve on left rear side of spindle base by loosening it's set screw.

 Disconnect air line F1, and R1,(and C1 on older machines) at cylinder. (see illustration below on how to disconnect lines from this type of fitting.)
 Remove the (3) cylinder mounting socket head screws.
 The "A" screw in the center front position of the motor gear housing and the 2 120 degrees away from it.
 Lower the pulley actuator cylinder out of the bottom of the motor gear housing and remove from the rear.
-CAUTION: Cylinder is heavy and will drop when screws are removed.
+CAUTION: Cylinder is heavy and will drop when set screws are removed.